-Note: The Legacy Archive will not display "Workflow, Reference Genome and Read Groups" sections (these sections are applicable to the GDC harmonization pipeline only).
-However it may provide information on Archives and metadata files like MAGE-TABs and SRA XMLs.
+Note: The Legacy Archive will not display the "Workflow, Reference Genome and Read Groups" sections (these sections are applicable to the GDC harmonization pipeline only).
+However, it may provide information on archives and metadata files like MAGE-TABs and SRA XMLs.
 For more information, please refer to the section Legacy Archive.

-BAM file detail pages have a "BAM Slicing" button.
+BAM file Summary Pages have a "BAM Slicing" button.
 This function allows the user to specify a region of a BAM file for download.
-Clicking on it will open the BAM slicing window:
+Clicking on it will open the BAM Slicing window:

-During preparation of the slice, the icon on the BAM Slicing button will be spinning, and the file will be offered for download to the user as soon as ready.
+During preparation of the slice, the icon on the BAM Slicing button will be spinning, and the file will be offered for download to the user as soon as it is ready.